 Shamwari Game Reserve offers a whole range of unique and fun activities and guests can choose to do as much or as little as they wish.
 Game drives are the main activity and a personal guide will be assigned to groups of 6 and 10 guests, the game ranger will organize a daily safari program to suit you.
 All of the guides are extremely knowledgeable and experienced and will happily answer any questions you may have.

 In between game drives, guests can relax by the pool or enjoy one of the African inspired spa treatments, at the Bush retreat spa.
-You can also visit one of the two Born Free Big Cat Sanctuary's, the Ian Player Rhino Awareness Centre or The Wildlife Rehabilitation Centre where there is also the Animal Hospital where you can see the current patients.
+You can also visit one of the two Born Free Big Cat Sanctuary's, the Ian Player Rhino Awareness Center or The Wildlife Rehabilitation Center where there is also the Animal Hospital where you can see the current patients.

 Location & Directions